 One activity does a lot the first week of school is practicing.
 We practice lining up quietly, we practice pushing our chairs in when we stand up from our seats.
 We practice how to ask someone to play with us at recess.
 As adults it’s so easy to forget that we had to be taught these simple things.
 Even if you teach older students, they will still need to practice procedures which they did not need over the summer – like walking quietly in the hallway.
 The first week of school sets the tone for the rest of the school year.
 It’s easy to overlook the fact that you need to teach your students how you expect them to line up, however, overlooking even the littlest things can lead to confusion later.

 I hope you find these tips useful.
+You may also enjoy my first week of school activities post.
 If you have any first week of school tips, feel free to leave them in the comments section below.